Tucker Barnhart

-Tucker Jackson Barnhart (born January 7, 1991) is an American professional baseball catcher for the Chicago Cubs of Major League Baseball (MLB).
-He has previously played in MLB for the Cincinnati Reds and Detroit Tigers.
-He made his MLB debut in 2014 and won the Gold Glove Award in 2017 and 2020.
+Tucker Jackson Barnhart (born January 7, 1991) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Detroit Tigers, Chicago Cubs, Arizona Diamondbacks, and Texas Rangers.
+Barnhart made his MLB debut in 2014 and won the Gold Glove Award in 2017 and 2020.

 Early life

 Barnhart was born in Indianapolis, the son of Kevin and Pam Barnhart, and brother to Paige.
 When Tucker was 11, the family moved west of Indianapolis to Brownsburg, Indiana.
 He attended Brownsburg High School and played for the school's baseball team.
 As a junior in 2008, he hit .500 and was named to the Louisville Slugger High School All-American team.
 In his senior year at Brownsburg, he was named "Mr. Baseball" for the state of Indiana.

 Prior to his senior season, Barnhart committed to attend the Georgia Institute of Technology on a baseball scholarship to play for the Georgia Tech Yellow Jackets.